-Disbursements for long-term loans are usually a single payment advanced at a specified time.
-Some short-term operating loans may be single disbursements, but the trend in the lending industry is to establish a revolving lines-of-credit.
-This feature allows the borrower to reduce interest costs by using funds when needed and repaying funds as surplus cash is available.
+Disbursements for long-term loans usually involve a single payment advanced at a specified time.
+Some short-term operating loans may be single disbursements, but the trend in the lending industry is to establish revolving lines-of-credit.
+This feature allows you to reduce interest costs by using funds when needed and repaying funds as surplus cash is available.

 Disbursement of funds on operating lines-of-credit are handled many ways.
-Many commercial banks allow the customer to draw funds to a specific agreed to limit.
-The borrower's loan balance is increased and funds are added to the borrower's account as funds are disbursed.
+Many commercial banks allow you to draw funds to a specific agreed-to limit.
+Your loan balance is increased and funds are added to your account as funds are disbursed.